Expat Exchange

 What are the most rewarding aspects of retiring in Hamilton?

 "Retiring in Hamilton offers a variety of rewarding experiences.
 The island is known for its stunning natural beauty, with its white sand beaches, crystal clear waters, and lush tropical vegetation.
 The climate is mild and pleasant year-round, making it an ideal place to relax and enjoy the outdoors.
 Hamilton is also a vibrant city, with a variety of cultural attractions, restaurants, and shopping.
 The cost of living is relatively low, making it an affordable place to retire.
-Additionally, the island is known for its friendly and welcoming people, making it a great place to make new friends and build a sense of community," said a retiree who moved to Hamilton, Bermuda.
+Additionally, the island is known for its friendly and welcoming people, making it a great place to make new friends and build a sense of community," said one retiree in living in Hamilton, Bermuda.

 What are healthcare services like in Hamilton?